How do you define genocide?

 It is the mass extermination of a whole group of people, an attempt to wipe them out of existence.

 But at the heart of this simple idea is a complicated tangle of legal definitions.

 So what is genocide and when can that term be applied?

 The term was coined in 1943 by the Jewish-Polish lawyer Raphael Lemkin who combined the Greek word "genos" (race or tribe) with the Latin word "cide" (to kill).

-After witnessing the horrors of the Holocaust - in which every member of his family except his brother and himself was killed - Dr Lemkin campaigned to have genocide recognised as a crime under international law.
+After witnessing the horrors of the Holocaust, in which every member of his family except his brother was killed, Dr Lemkin campaigned to have genocide recognised as a crime under international law.

 His efforts gave way to the adoption of the UN Convention on Genocide in December 1948, which came into effect in January 1951.

 Article Two of the convention defines genocide as "any of the following acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group, as such":